RelevanceAI/relevance-js-sdk/README.md

 class ToolMessage extends GenericMessage {
   readonly status: "cancelled" | "pending" | "running" | "completed" | "failed";
-}
+  readonly tool?: Tool; // Available when message is from a tool (not subagent) readonly toolOrAgentId: string; // ID of the tool or subagent

+  isSubAgent(): boolean; // Check if this is a subagent execution
+  subAgentTaskId: string | null; // Task ID if this is a subagent, null otherwise }

 class AgentErrorMessage extends GenericMessage {}